LarsK4nis/Automation-Login-Website/README.md

 ```

 ## Driver Installation
-In this website you're gonna find several SO and versions for ChromeWebDriver.
-Choose which fits with you.
+In this websites you're gonna find several SO and versions for drivers.
+In our case, we use Chromium, but can choose others.
 * [Chromium](https://chromedriver.chromium.org/downloads)
 * [Firefox Web Driver](https://www.selenium.dev/selenium/docs/api/javascript/module/selenium-webdriver/firefox.html)
 * [OperaChromiumDriver](https://github.com/operasoftware/operachromiumdriver)